smart-edge-open/specs/doc/applications-onboard/openness-network-edge-vm-support.md

           kubevirt_default_pv_vol_name: vol
           kubevirt_pv_vm_max_num:  64
           ```
- 2. Set up other common configurations for the cluster and enable other EPA features as needed and deploy the cluster using the `deploy_ne.sh` script in the OpenNESS experience kit top-level directory.
+ 2. Set up other common configurations for the cluster and enable other EPA features as needed and deploy the cluster using the `deploy_ne.sh -f <flavor>` script in the OpenNESS experience kit top-level directory.

+Note: Up to version 20.12 choosing flavor was optional.
+Since version 21.03 and moving forward this parameter is no longer optional.
+To learn more about [flavors go to this page](https://github.com/otcshare/x-specs/blob/master/doc/flavors.md).

  3. On successful deployment, the following pods will be in a running state:
     ```shell